Proud of our Reviews

-Yorkshire is a ceremonial county and is the largest in the UK.
-Its administration however is these days split into the following: the administrative county of North Yorkshire; the unitary authorities of Redcar and Cleveland, Middlesbrough, Kingston upon Hull, and York; the part of the unitary authority of Stockton-on-Tees south of the River Tees; and all or most of every metropolitan borough in the metropolitan counties of West Yorkshire and South Yorkshire as well as some other anomalies.
+Yorkshire is a ceremonial county, the largest in the UK.
+Its administration, however, is split into the following: the administrative county of North Yorkshire; the unitary authorities of Redcar and Cleveland, Middlesbrough, Kingston upon Hull, and York; the unitary authority part of Stockton-on-Tees south of the River Tees; and all or most of every metropolitan borough in the metropolitan counties of West Yorkshire and South Yorkshire, as well as some other anomalies.

-It has an extremely distinguished history and traditionally schoolchildren have been taught about the Wars of the Roses, centring on the Lancashire and Yorkshire.
+It has an extremely distinguished history and traditionally, schoolchildren have been taught about the Wars of the Roses, centering on the Lancashire and Yorkshire.

 Landmarks and attractions are numerous and include, for example, the historic walled city of York, Durham Cathedral, the Botanical Gardens in Sheffield (not to mention the Crucible Theatre, the mecca of snooker), Harewood House in Leeds and the Royal Pump Museum in Harrogate.